Dwijad/Dockerize-Kafka-Connect/README.md

  -  For testing query/log based CDC connector a MySQL DB server is configured .

 ### AVRO converter
 Converters change the format of data from one format to another.
 The default converter format for kafka connect is JSON converter.
-AVRO format is considered to be the stable and recommended format for
+AVRO format is considered to be the stable and recommended format for data conversion.
+In case of source connector, AVRO converter takes input from JDBC driver and convert it to AVRO format before sending at the Source Connector, a Converter can take input from JDBC and convert it to AVRO and send it to Kafka Topic.

 ### Usage
 You can run the docker image if the kafka broker you want to make use of is running on PLAINTEXT or SASL_PLAINTEXT mode as described below(Use case - I and Use case - IV)